seananderson/covidseir/README.md

 ### The model is very much a work in progress.
 Arguments and output format may still change.

+Before installation, you will need a [C++ compiler installed to compile the Stan model](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started).

-Install the package with:
+Then, install the package with:

 ```r
 # install.packages("remotes")
 remotes::install_github("seananderson/covidseir")
 ```

-You will need to have a C++ compiler installed.

-If you also want to read the vignette (slower):
+If you also want to read the compiled vignette (slower):

 ```r
 remotes::install_github("seananderson/covidseir", build_vignettes = TRUE)
 browseVignettes("covidseir")
 ```

+Alternatively, read the source code for the vignette [here](https://github.com/seananderson/covidseir/tree/master/vignettes).

 Or if you have a local copy of the repository: